chef/chef-web-docs/chef_master/source/attributes.rst

    * - ``node['roles']``
      - A list of roles associated with a node (and part of that node's run-list).
    * - ``node['ohai_time']``
      - The time at which Ohai was last run.
-This attribute is not commonly used in recipes, but it is saved to the Chef server and can be accessed using the ``knife status`` subcommand.
+This attribute is not commonly used in recipes, but it is saved to the Chef Infra Server and can be accessed using the ``knife status`` subcommand.

 .. end_tag

 .. tag ohai_attribute_list

-The list of automatic attributes that are collected by Ohai at the start of each chef-client run vary from organization to organization, and will often vary between the various server types being configured and the platforms on which those servers are run.
-All attributes collected by Ohai are unmodifiable by the chef-client.
+The list of automatic attributes that are collected by Ohai at the start of each Chef Infra Client run vary from organization to organization, and will often vary between the various server types being configured and the platforms on which those servers are run.
+All attributes collected by Ohai are unmodifiable by the Chef Infra Client.
 To see which automatic attributes are collected by Ohai for a particular node, run the following command:

 .. code-block:: bash